 The PhD must therefore have not only scientific quality, but also a concreteness that can be spent in the business world, and to implement this change of orientation it is necessary that doctoral students are favored in creating connections and generating contacts with companies and external institutional realities.

-To all this must be linked a common commitment of the various institutions with the aim of bringing students in different capacities (graduates and PhDs) closer to the world of work, in particular by pursuing the simplification of the administrative obligations necessary for the inclusion of
+All this must be linked to a common commitment of the various institutions with the aim of bringing students in different capacities (graduates and PhDs) closer to the world of work, in particular by pursuing the simplification of the administrative obligations necessary for the inclusion of

 subjects in the entrepreneurial field.